15ethane-codes/ML-portfolio/README.md

 Welcome!
 I'm a high school senior with a passion for Artificial Intelligence, machine learning, and solving real-world problems through code.

-This portfolio showcases the projects I’ve built independently using Python, ML libraries, and public datasets.
+This portfolio showcases the projects I’ve built independently in my junior year using Python, ML libraries, and public datasets.
 It’s a reflection of my curiosity, technical growth, and drive to become an AI/ML Engineer.

 ## Featured Projects